Explaining Human Choice Probabilities with Simple Vector Representations: Results Experiment 3

 \subsection{Strategy mixes change between hiding and seeking and across room-count conditions}

 Figure \ref{fig:e3ChangeStratVec} provides an overview of how strategy mixes change between seeking and hiding.
-Comparing participant changes in strategy combination between hiding and seeking conditions reveals that, in general, participants use the computationally simpler, yet optimal, exploitation strategy more when hiding than they do while seeking.
+Comparing participant changes in strategy combinations between hiding and seeking conditions reveals that, in general, participants use the computationally simpler, yet optimal, minimizing strategy more when hiding than they use the analagous maximizing strategy while seeking.
 However, the strength of this effect does not obviously correlate to room-count as we might expect if computational complexity were a primary driver of policy mixing.
-Moreover, Figure~\ref{fig:allRoomHideStratChangeBox} indicates that as situational complexity (room-count) increases, participants use the exploitative hiding strategy (minimizing) \emph{less} in aggregate.
+Moreover, Figure~\ref{fig:allRoomHideStratChangeBox} indicates that as situational complexity (room-count) increases, participants use the mimimizing strategy when hiding \emph{less} in aggregate.

 \blandscape \begin{knitrout} \definecolor{shadecolor}{rgb}{0.969, 0.969, 0.969}

 \end{knitrout} \elandscape

 \begin{knitrout} \definecolor{shadecolor}{rgb}{0.969, 0.969, 0.969}